Regaddi/jsontosass/README.md

 );
 ```

-Same as `convertFile()` but synchronously and obviously without callback parameter.
+Same as `convertFile()` but synchronously and without callback parameter.

 # Options